 Metamodel/platform interplay.
-In section 5 we pointed out the whorfian ([21]) relationship between the conceptual framework that supports the formulation of a model of an ASCS and the artefacts that are used to implement it (i.e., the expressiveness of the conceptual metamodels and the facilities provided by platforms that serve to implement particular ASCS).
-In some families of ASCS, there is a predominance of the platform over the metamodel fostered by the wealth of cases for which an existing platform is a good match (for example the Amazon Turk (https://www.mturk.com) or MMORG engines, like RedDwarf server), or fostered by the versatility of the basic functionalities of a platform (e.g. Facebook used as the input for crowd-sourcing the draft of the Moroccan Constitution.
+In Sect.
+5 we pointed out the Whorfian [24] relationship between the conceptual framework that supports the formulation of a model of an SCTS and the artefacts that are used to implement it (i.e., the expressiveness of the conceptual metamodels and the facilities provided by platforms that serve to implement particular SCTS).
+In some families of SCTS, there is a predominance of the platform over the metamodel fostered by the wealth of cases for which an existing platform is a good match (for example the Amazon $Turk^6$ or MMORG engines, like RedDwarf server), or fostered by the versatility of the basic functionalities of a platform (e.g. Facebook used as the input for crowd-sourcing the draft of the Moroccan Constitution).
 On the other hand the experience with current metamodels is that the platform that supports them is not necessarily an integral implementation.
 Although in many cases the actual features of the metamodels are immediately expressible in the platform, many times they can be achieved only through paraphrases.